IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 ### {PackageGrids} (Pivot Grid)

 * The `IgbPivotDateDimension` properties `inBaseDimension` and `inOption` have been deprecated and renamed to `baseDimension` and `options` respectively.

+### {PackageDockManager} (DockManager)

+* DockManager's Panes collection now has a protected setter; requires you to call Add rather than set panes in a nested structure when creating them.

 ### {PackageInputs} (Inputs)